HolyTrinity777/GAIA-public-evidence-package/README.md

 GAIA — Global Governance Swarm — is a bounded multi-agent governance coordination system.
 It provides a single audited surface for shared state, inter-agent messaging, traceable decisions, and controlled state mutation.

 This repository is the **public evidence package** for GAIA.
 It contains observable behavior, redacted traces, screenshots, and verification artifacts.
-Core orchestration, proprietary agents, internal algorithms, any other things about agents, systems and private metrics remain private and are available only under NDA or separate written agreement.
+Core orchestration, proprietary agents, internal algorithms, and private metrics remain private and are available only under NDA or separate written agreement.

 ## What GAIA is for